Your Costa Rica Hot Springs Questions Answered!

 What do you do at the hot springs?

-Primarily, Costa Rica hot springs visitors sit in pools filled with thermal water.
-Each hot springs attraction offers a variety of pools to wade in (at varying water temperatures) and visitors are free to roam about their chosen hot springs property hopping from pool to pool at their leisure.
-Some hot springs, including the Baldi Hot Springs, the Springs Resort Hot Springs, the Kalambu Hot Springs, the Los Laureles Hot Springs, and the Tabacon Hot Springs offer onsite waterslides to help pass the time.
-In addition, the Baldi Hot Springs and the Kalambu Hot Springs offer an aquatic playground to keep children entertained, and the Los Laureles Hot Springs offer an onsite soccer field, basketball court, and beach volleyball court.
-Beyond use of these additional (and optional) hot spring activities, the Costa Rica hot springs experience encompasses little else beyond enjoying a good soak.
+Simply put, you sit in pools filled with thermal water.
+Each hot springs attraction offers a variety of pools to wade in, each at varying water temperatures, and you’re free to roam from one pool to the next.
+Some hot springs, including the Baldi Hot Springs, the Springs Resort Hot Springs, the Kalambu Hot Springs, the Los Laureles Hot Springs, the Los Lagos Hot Springs, the Tabacon Hot Springs, the Termalitas del Arenal Hot Springs, and the Termo Arenal Hot Springs have one or more waterslides to help pass the time.
+In addition, the Baldi Hot Springs, the Kalambu Hot Springs, and the Los Laureles Hot Springs offer an aquatic playground to keep children entertained.
+The Los Laureles Hot Springs has a soccer field, basketball court, and beach volleyball court, the Los Lagos Hot Springs runs an on-site canopy (zip-lining) tour, and the Springs Resort Hot Springs has an on-site adventure center (called the Club Rio Outdoor Center) where you can participate in on-site adventure tours like horseback riding and river tubing.
+Beyond the use of these additional (and optional) hot spring activities, the Costa Rica hot springs experience encompasses little else beyond enjoying a relaxing soak.

 Do all of the hot springs properties offer the same number of pools?